void-linux/void-linux.github.io/download/index.markdown

 ## Download ready to boot images for ARM

-Install Void by using a *prepared image* or a *rootfs tarbal* that can be written/unpacked onto the SD card.
+Install Void by using a *prepared image* or a *rootfs tarball* that can be written/unpacked onto the SD card.
 This method allows you to have a system ready to boot / use, once it's written / unpacked onto the target device.

 The images are prepared for 2GB SD cards, alternatively use the **rootfs tarball** if you want